tale-toul/OCP4baremetalIPI/README.md

 One possible solution to access the cluster from outside the physical host is to deploy a reverse proxy in the physical host and use it to rely requests to the Openshift cluster.

-In this documentation a reverse proxy based on NGINX is used.
+In this project a reverse proxy based on NGINX is used.

 The reverse proxy contains different configuration sections for accessing the API endpoint, secure application routes on port 443 and insecure application routes on port 80.